otakustay/react-diff-view/README.md

 ![Normal sequence behavior](https://raw.githubusercontent.com/otakustay/react-diff-view/master/screenshots/sequence-normal.png)

-WHen the value `"zip"` is passed, the diff will be modified to:
+When the value `"zip"` is passed, the diff will be modified to:

 ```diff
 -    // if someone has already defined a value bail and don't track value